 When you buy a car with personal contract purchase (PCP) the finance provider still owns the car.

 The agreement is normally over three years.
-At the start you agree a ‘guaranteed future value’ with the dealer, based on the car type and your estimated mileage.
-The repayments you make cover the drop in the value of the car over the duration of the PCP agreement.
+At the start you agree a ‘guaranteed future value’ with the dealer.
+This is based on the car type and how many miles you think you will drive.

 Logbook loans